TheZombieCloud/Heart-Disease-Detector-TOHacks2019-AI-/README.md

-# Heart Disease Analysis
+# Heart Disease Detector

-## Predicting if someone is at risk of heart disease
+## Predicts if someone is at risk of heart disease

 **How to run Neural Network Version**
 1. Clone the repository and navigate to that folder